 - Put extra strain on parts and wear them out faster.

 - Shake loose refrigerant lines and cause an expensive refrigerant leak.

 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to tackle by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+It’s typically not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and creating problems, give Kilbourne Heating & AC a call at 561-287-7071.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and causing problems, give Kilbourne Heating & AC a call at 561-287-7071.
+We’ll check your air conditioner for any damage and then determine the best way to level it.